Back to Investment Fundamentals

 Manager Fees Impact Performance

 The fees paid to venture managers are an important reason why the risk-adjusted outcomes of venture investing have been disappointing.
 Venture capital firms typically charge a 2% management fee plus a carried interest of 20% of investment returns.
-Some top tier firms charge even more than 2%/20%.
+Some top-tier firms charge even more than 2%/20%.

 Often an individual investor in venture will invest via a “fund of funds” vehicle.
 Relative to selecting managers one at a time, a fund of funds can provide better diversification across managers and vintage years.
 The drawback is that the manager of the fund of funds will charge their own fees on top of the fees already being collected by the underlying venture managers.
 The fund of funds manager might charge as much as a 1% management fee and a 10% carried interest (performance fee).
 The chart illustrates how the return of the Nasdaq 100 since 1997 would have been impacted if 2%/20% fees were applied, and if both 1%/10% and 2%/20% were applied.
 An investor in the Nasdaq 100 who paid both layers of fees would have paid away more than half of their investment return in fees.
-The investment return impact of fees can be even worse if there are large gains (on which fees are collected) followed by large losses (on which fees are usually not refunded), as happened around the technology bubble.

 Venture Capital Investment Timing is Pro-Cyclical

 The investment outcomes of venture investors are skewed negatively because of the pro-cyclical nature of venture capital deployment.
-The venture industry swings from exuberant periods in which many competing companies receive capital at generous valuations (e.g., 1998 – 2000 and 2020 – 2021), to periods in which capital is hard to obtain.
+The venture industry swings from exuberant periods in which many competing companies receive capital at generous valuations (e.g., 1998–2000 and 2020–2021), to periods in which capital is hard to obtain.

 The chart below shows the annual capital calls by US venture firms since 1998.
 One can see the investment spikes in 2000 and 2021.
 Because venture firms tend to invest the most at the worst times, the average return on each dollar invested is lower than it would be if a steady amount were invested over time.